plausible/docs/docs/top-referrers.md

 | Referral                            | `Medium` is "referral", "app" or "link"            |
 | SMS                                 | `Source` is "sms" **OR** `Medium` is "sms"         |

 We align our channel lists and definitions closely with Google Analytics to make your transition to Plausible as seamless as possible.
 However, we strive to stay more up-to-date with newer sites and platforms.
-For example, in Plausible, Temu is categorized as a shopping site, Perplexity as a search site and Discord as a social site, among others.
+For example, in Plausible, Temu is categorized as a shopping site, Perplexity as a search site and Discord as a social site.

 Please note that channel groupings and definitions may evolve as the market changes.
 We will keep this list updated to reflect any adjustments.